JacopoDapueto/disentangled_microscopy/README.md

 ### Train Source models
-We trained the Source models using the implementation of Ada-GVAE and dSprites in [transfer_disentanglement](https://github.com/JacopoDapueto/transfer_disentanglement).
+We trained the Source models on **RGB** input using the implementation of Ada-GVAE and dSprites in [transfer_disentanglement](https://github.com/JacopoDapueto/transfer_disentanglement).

 ### Transfer on Target dataset